 -

-The Register function will transfer stock from the "From Bin Code" bin to the Staging Bin and update inventory levels accordingly.
+The Register function transfers stock from the "From Bin Code" bin to the Staging Bin and updates inventory levels accordingly.

 3. Verify Stock Movement